Shri Prabhu Mandir

 Dargah of Mahaboob Subhani

-The main entrance to the Samsthan complex is the historic Naubatkhana, an arched welcome gate, originally constructed by Late Shri Babasaheb Maharaj, the elder son of Shri Martand Manik Prabhu Maharaj in the year 1900.
+The main entrance to the Samsthan complex is the historic Naubatkhana, an arched welcome gate, initially constructed by Late Shri Babasaheb Maharaj, the elder son of Shri Martand Manik Prabhu Maharaj in the year 1900.
 The first floor of this building is used for playing the Naubat (temple drums).
 This building was recently renovated in the year 2017 on the occasion of the Bi-centennial celebrations of Shri Prabhu’s birth.